Skip to main content

 Image used with permission by copyright holder

 If you aren’t confident in your grilling skills or don’t have an outdoor space and you want that fool-proof steak, cook your meat in a cast-iron skillet.
 It’s one of the best surfaces for getting a perfect sear and crust.
-As a bonus, you can transfer the cast iron from stovetop to oven seamlessly, leading to quick and easy cooking without having to dirty more than one pan.
+As a bonus, you can transfer the cast iron from the stovetop to the oven seamlessly, leading to quick and easy cooking without having to dirty more than one pan.
 (If you’re using cast iron, remember to clean it properly when you’re done.)

 After cooking, let the meat rest before cutting and serving.
-This lets all of the juices settle so the beef stays moist.
+This lets all the juices settle so the beef stays moist.
 Ideally, you want to let the steak rest for about five minutes for each inch of thickness.
 Most steaks you will get from the market are around 1.5 inches thick, so you’ll be looking at a seven- to eight-minute rest time.
 And now, with all of this fresh steak knowledge, it’s time to put it to work by cooking up this bone-in ribeye recipe.

 Ingredients: